haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 which binds to `libicu` for certain Unicode manipulations. `libicu` provides helpers to convert C strings
 [from UTF8 to UTF16](https://unicode-org.github.io/icu/userguide/strings/utf-8.html).
-It is up to `text-icu` maintainers either to modify their bindings.
+It is up to `text-icu` maintainers to modify their bindings.
 We intend to reach to them as soon as we have an MVP.

 Since fixing downstream compatibility issues is up to external counterparties, most of which are unpaid volunteers, we cannot expect them to do it in a limited time frame.
 We are devoted to having a smooth migration story and will provide as much guidance as possible, but to keep our targets time-bound we cannot tie the success of this project to actions of third parties.
-We will not wait for everyone to migrate.
+We will not block this project because of unmigrated packages downstream.

 To sum up, we plan to: